 “Choosing the right chart type requires considering the data’s nature, the intended message, and the audience’s preferences.
 When comparing sales figures across different product categories, a bar chart would be appropriate for displaying categorical data, providing a clear visual comparison.
 On the other hand, if we aim to visualize trends in vehicle performance metrics over time, a line graph would effectively illustrate the continuous nature of the data and highlight any patterns or fluctuations.
 Similarly, scatter plots are ideal for examining the relationship between two numerical variables, while pie charts can be useful for showing the composition of a whole.”

 Email marketing campaigns play a significant role in customer engagement and communication.
-Asking this question in a Data Analyst interview at Tesla can help gauge your proficiency in SQL, and your understanding of key marketing metrics.
+Asking this question in a Data Analyst interview at Tesla can help gauge your SQL proficiency and understanding of key marketing metrics.

 How to Answer